 Yes, absolutely!
 We love to give tours as well as answer any questions that you might have about Barx Parx.
 We are very proud of our facility and can't wait to show you around!
-Please leave your pup(s) at home for the tour 🙂
+Please just make sure you arrive during our indoor dog park/lobby hours and leave your pup(s) at home for the tour 🙂

 Yes, so please come prepared!
 Current Rabies, DHPP and Bordetella vaccination records are required to be on file before your pup can play.
 The only exception may be for dogs in which medical records show the vet no longer recommends vaccinations.
 If your dog just got re-vaccinated for Bordetella, they must wait 24 hours before visiting.
 If it's your dog's first time getting Bordetella vaccination, they must wait 14 days before coming.
 Also, your dog must be flea and tick free.

 The fastest, best way to send over your vaccination records is to email them to firstname.lastname@example.org before you come.
 Once we receive, we will review the records and send you a confirmation email to let you know if everything is good to go.
 We absolutely hate having to turn poor pups away that show up with out-of-date or incomplete vaccinations - but we need to be strict about this in order to ensure a safe environment for all.

 (Canine influenza vaccines are not required, but strongly recommended.
 The nightly disinfectant that we researched and chose specifically for our facility is a bit of a splurge, but it kills canine influenza, canine parvovirus, plus over 50 other viruses and pathogens!)